dingxu6207/TCBP/README.md

 # TCBP

-The Column name (nol3divl3) in the relative parameters is the R2(l3) div R2(nol3), which is used to judge whether to add a third light.
+The Column name flag(nol3orl3) in the relative parameters is used to judge whether to add a third light.

 conda install -c conda-forge emcee